wbazant/markerAlignmentsPaper/paper.md

 *Filter 1.
 (Marker clusters)*

 For each taxon, classify each marker as "at least average" or "below average" based on identity in its marker cluster.
-Reject taxa whose most markers are below average.
+Reject taxa for which the majority of the markers are below average.

 *Filter 2.
 (Unambiguous hits)*